gazecube/Marmelade/README.md

 Feature milestones use whole DEV numbers, for example `0.2.0-DEV-23`.
 Small fixes and presentation-only revisions stay on the same milestone with a fractional suffix, for example `0.2.0-DEV-22.3`.

+# A huge shoutout to
+Apple Inc. for making Apple Music.
+This software would *not* be possible without them having made the platform itself.
+ChatGPT, for actually coding this, again, would not exist without it.
+You, for using this.
+Thank you, genuinely.

-## Status
+## Legal Note:

-This is development software and is not affiliated with or endorsed by Apple Inc.
+This is community-made software and is not affiliated with or endorsed by Apple Inc.